carousel − Orient a toolchanger carousel using various encoding schemes

 Would create 3 carousel instances with 10, 10 and 8 pockets.
 The other parameters are optional.
 If absent then defaults will be used.
 Any missing entry will assume the previous value.

 When the enable pin is set to true the component will immediately set the "active" pin to true and then (for a bidirectional instance) calculate the shortest path to the requested pocket number.
-The appropriate motor direction output pin will then be set.
+The appropriate motor direction output pins will then be set.
+Bit outputs for forward and reverse are provided as well as a three-state velocity output for driving a DC motor PWM or a velocity-mode stepgen.

 The component will monitor the carousel position and, when the correct position is reached, set the motor-control pins to 0, set "active" to 0 and set "ready" to 1.